 Have you been abused and you want to prove police harassment, get a lawyer and file charges?
-If YES, here are 17 SURE ways to stop police harassment in 2021.
+If YES, here are 17 SURE ways to stop police harassment.
 The media and online forums are full with stories of individuals that have been victimized by the police.
-In Nigeria, the issue of police harassment and abuse is no longer news.
 Now what can you do to stop police harassment and abuse?
-You will find out in this article.

 Table of Content

 - 1. Understand your rights

 - 2. Get yourself bailed if you were detained